Content Map Terms

 A pacemaker can help restore a normal heart rate.
 It is used when certain problems have damaged the heart's electrical system, which normally keeps your heart beating steadily.

-You may feel worried about having a pacemaker.
-This is common.
-It can help if you learn about how the pacemaker helps your heart.
+If you are worried about having a pacemaker, it may help if you learn about how the pacemaker helps your heart.
 Talk to your doctor about your concerns.

 What To Expect

-Most people stay overnight in the hospital after having a pacemaker implanted and typically go home the next day.
+You may stay overnight in the hospital after having a pacemaker implanted and go home the next day.
 But sometimes, the surgery is done as an outpatient procedure, which means you do not need to stay overnight in the hospital.

-You can likely return to normal activities after a few weeks.
-For several weeks after the surgery, you should avoid vigorous physical activity that involves your upper body.
+You may be able to go back to work or your usual routine 1 to 2 weeks after surgery.
+But for at least a few weeks after the surgery, you should avoid vigorous physical activity that involves your upper body.

 You'll need to use certain electric devices with caution.
 Some devices have a strong electromagnetic field.
 This field can keep your pacemaker from working right for a short time.
 These devices include things in your home, garage, or workplace.
 Check with your doctor about what you need to avoid and what you need to keep a short distance away from your pacemaker.
 Many household and office electronics don't affect your pacemaker.

 Your doctor will check your pacemaker regularly.
 Your doctor may adjust it, if needed.
-In between checkups at your doctor's office, you will probably send information from your pacemaker to your doctor.
-You may do this online or over the phone.
+In between checkups at your doctor's office, you may send information from your pacemaker to your doctor.
+Your doctor will give you instructions on how to do this.

 Learn more